Applications for the Barlow Scholarship for 2023 have closed.

 Your application needs to include a statement outlining how the funding will assist your research and a supporting statement from your academic supervisor.
-Please send applications to the Awards Convenor on the application form below.

 Once the funds have been used the successful applicant will need to provide a short report outlining how the funds were used to be published in the newsletter of the NZ Ecological Society.